BestReviews is reader-supported and may earn an affiliate commission. Details

 No room to add a phone number.
 Loose charms could be choking hazard.

-Offered in five different sizes.
+Offered in three different sizes.
 Multiple colors available in the nylon and in the thread used for the letters and numbers.
 Room for up to 25 characters, so you can add a phone number.

 Uses a nylon base and plastic buckle, so it may not last as long as some others.